ariya-krish/data-analytics-portfolio/README.md

-# Real-World Data Analytics Portfolio – Excel, SQL, Power BI & Azure
+# Data Analytics Portfolio – Excel, SQL, Power BI & Azure

 Hi, I'm Ariya.
 With 2 years of experience as a Scheduler at Thames Water, I have transitioned into the world of data analytics, applying my background in Engineering and Technology Management.